buserror/simreprap/README.md

 There is an ASCII STL file loader that works, and a few other bit of geometry related helpers.

-It's currently used in one 'serious' project and also in my [3D printer simulator](https://github.com/buserror-uk/simavr/tree/master/examples/board_reprap), as part of simavr.
-There you cal also find the "opengl renderer" set of callbacks, in the near future, this layer will be part of a *libc3-gl* companion library.
+It's currently used in one 'serious' project and also in my [3D printer simulator](https://github.com/buserror-uk/simreprap). libc3 also builds a companion library called *libc3-gl* that implements a default OpenGL renderer 'driver' as a set of callbacks.  *libc3-gl* does the 'dirty' work for loading shaders, creating and maintaining frame buffer objects, vertex buffer objects etc.

 General Roadmap
 ---------------